aappleby/matcheroni/README.md

 See build.ninja for configuration options.

 # It's all a bunch of templates?
 Really?
-If you're familiar with C++ templates, you are probably concerned that this library will cause your compiler to grind to a halt.
-I can assure you that that's not the case - compile times for even pretty large matchers are fine, though the resulting debug symbols are so enormous as to be useless.
+If you're familiar with C++ templates, you are probably concerned that this library will cause your binary size to explode and your compiler to grind to a halt.

+I can assure you that that's not the case - binary sizes and compile times for even pretty large matchers are fine, though the resulting debug symbols are so enormous as to be useless.

 # Fundamentals